AbdelrahmanHafez/claude-code-plus/README.md

 This will:
 1. Check and install dependencies (including Homebrew if needed)
-2. Configure your preferred shell
+2. Configure Claude Code to use your preferred shell for running commands
 3. Install the auto-approve-allowed-commands hook
 4. Add safe command permissions